mkht/PSOpenAI/Docs/Add-ThreadMessage.md

 ```

 ### -Role
 The role of the entity that is creating the message.
-Currently only `user` is supported.
+One of `user` or `assistant`

 ```yaml
 Type: String